mosnfar/raspberrypi4-camera-to-cloud/README.md

 ## 🔧 How to use

-First of all, you should install dependencies like 'ffmpeg', 'rclone'.
+First, you should install dependencies like 'ffmpeg', 'rclone'.
 To do it use the command below:

 ```bash
 sudo apt update && sudo apt install ffmpeg rclone